Troupes de la Marine

 The Troupes de la Marine (/fr/, lit.
-'Troops of the Navy') was a French military formation founded by Cardinal Richelieu in 1622.
-It was under the denomination of Compagnie ordinaire de la mer, originally intended to form the garrisons of the ships of the King.
-It was in 1674 that Jean-Baptiste Colbert decided to make permanent colonial troops and give them the name of Compagnies Franches de la Marine.

-They were dissolved in the 19th century to be re-formed under a new designation being the Troupes de Marine, dependent this time however on the Minister of War (Ministère de la Guerre), which means belonging to the French Army (Armée de terre).
+'Troops of the Navy') was a French military formation established by Cardinal Richelieu in 1622.
+It was under the denomination of compagnie ordinaire de la mer, originally intended to serve as marines on ships of French Navy.
+In 1674, Jean-Baptiste Colbert decided to make permanent colonial troops, who were named Compagnies Franches de la Marine.
+They were dissolved in the 19th century and reformed under the new designation of the Troupes de Marine, dependent this time however on the Minister of War (Ministère de la Guerre), which means belonging to the French Army (Armée de terre).